Resources for Voting Rights Activism

 - The Brennan Center for Justice offers a progressive response nationally around a variety of issues including voting and democracy rights.

-CJJ Partners: Many of the following groups offer ways for you to take action here in North Carolina.
+CJJ Allies: Many of the following groups offer ways for you to take action here in North Carolina.
 Those specific actions may be timely and are included in this separate blog.
+These are listed in alphabetical order.

 - All on the Line NC is “on a mission to end gerrymandering”.
 The link highlights their work and how people can be involved.